Honor Flight to War Memorials Scheduled

 USAA: stop Tucker Carlson ads to vets

-I complained to USAA, the American veterans car insurance company, when I learned that it was advertising on the Tucker Carlson show.
-As a subscriber of USAA of more than 50 years, I threatened to seek insurance elsewhere after the Fox News host called the joint chief of staff general “stupid” and followed that up by describing him as a “pig.”
+I complained to USAA, the American Veterans Car Insurance Company, when I learned that it was advertising on the Tucker Carlson show.
+As a subscriber of USAA for more than 50 years, I threatened to seek insurance elsewhere after the Fox News host called the Joint Chiefs of Staff general “stupid” and followed that up by describing him as a “pig.”

 General Mark Miley, who incidentally was a Trump appointee, recently expressed his support for “critical race theory” at a congressional hearing.

 I do think it is important for those of us in uniform to be open-minded and well-read,” he told the House Armed Services Committee.
 “I want to understand white rage . . . and I’m white. . .
 I want to understand it.
-So what is it that caused thousands of people to assault this (the Capital) and try to overturn the Constitution?”
+So, what is it that caused thousands of people to assault this (the Capital) and try to overturn the Constitution?”

-Stop supporting white supremacists and serve veterans please!
+Stop supporting white supremacists and serve veterans, please!

 ———

-I salute this military leader, a four star general who is also “airborne infantry,” and can not for the life of me understand how someone who never put on a uniform or faced a single day in combat could say such drivel about such a soldier.
+I salute this military leader, a four-star general who is also “airborne infantry,” and cannot for the life of me understand how someone who never put on a uniform or faced a single day in combat could say such drivel about such a soldier.

-Nor can I understand how USAA could continue spending advertising dollars at the Fox program.
+Nor can I understand how USAA could continue spending advertising dollars on the Fox program.
 I know they want to reach veterans and our families, but the money is also propping up a mouthpiece for white supremacy and anti-democratic conspiracy theories.

 (Click here for a look at the actual Fox newscast.)